Los Angeles Region FIRST LEGO League

 Prior experience may reduce or eliminate the amount of training required for these positions.
 High school students with FLL tournament experience and demonstrated maturity may be considered for positions marked "Maybe".

 Position Training Sharable?
-HS Youth Accepted?
+High School Youth Accepted?

 Referees 3-4 hours No Maybe